alitsaberi/slumber/configs/instructions/LRLR_task.md

     - If the issue persists after three attempts:

         - **Check your EEG headband placement** – It may not be worn correctly.

         - **Check the patch is properly attached** – It may not be attached correctly.

+        - End the session and contact us in the morning: luciddreamingathome@donders.ru.nl

 4. **Failed to collect** data.

     - **Verify the headband connection** – There may be a connectivity issue.
-Consult the help menu for more information.
+Consult the **help menu** for more information.